-Cockroaches have a wide range of food sources, and they can typically live for months without eating anything at all.
+Cockroaches have a wide range of food sources, and they can typically live and survive long period without food.
 However, if you see cockroaches feeding on bed bugs in your home, it is likely a sign of a larger infestation problem and you should call a local pest control company like Forterra.

 What Are The Different Kinds Of Cockroach That Eat Bed Bugs?

 There are more than 3,500 known kinds of cockroaches.
 They vary in shapes and sizes from different regions of the world.
 Some have wings while others don’t; some lay eggs while others carry their eggs inside of them until they are ready to hatch and “give birth” to live young ones.
 Their diets also vary from one another.

 However, not all cockroaches eat bedbugs.
 There are only a select few that feast on them.

 German roaches can be as large or even larger than their American counterparts.
 They have been known to eat anything with nutritional value, including other pests like bed bugs!
 These pesky insects easily find their way into new houses by getting a ride in cartons or second-hand appliances.